emory-libraries/Alma-Public/ProduceBarcodesForFindingaid/README.md

 and the repository.
 **produce_barcode_archives** presents the list of barcodes as an XML object.

-The search in primo is via PNX deep link.
+The search in primo is via a PNX deep link.
 The PNX response is a JSON object that has the ALMA mms_id.

 ### Files: